 Stony Brook University Annual Campus Fire Prevention Day

 On January 19, 2000 a fire raged through Seton Hall University's freshman dormitory, killing three students and injuring fifty-eight others.
 Among the survivors were Shawn Simons and Alvaro Llanos.
-We are pleased to announce that Shawn and Al will be sharing their story to the campus community on Tuesday November 13th 2012 at Noble Halls beginning at 8:00 pm.
-During this time, the movie about the Seton Hall tragedy will be shown.
-In addition to the above program, Shawn Simons will be attending our fire prevention day.
-In addition, a book signing by the Author of the national bestseller AFTER THE FIRE, Robin Gaby Fisher will take place at our annual campus fire prevention day on Wednesday September 19th.
+We are pleased to announce that Shawn and Al will be sharing their story to the campus community at our annual campus fire prevention day, on Wednesday October 2, 2013.
+Guests will have the opportunity to speak directly to Shawn and Alvaro.
+In addition, the national bestseller AFTER THE FIRE will be available to purchase, and be signed by Shawn and Alvaro.

 Fire Safety Tips to Prevent Fires

 - Outlets should never be overloaded with multiple plugs.

 - Only use multi-outlet surge protectors with a self-contained circuit breaker.

 - Never cover light bulbs with paper or clothing.

 - Candles are not permitted in dormitories because of the fire hazard.

 - Do not accumulate paper, debris and other combustibles.

 - Smoking & Fire Safety